 And what’s the use of poetry, anyway?
 Who needs it?
 Who cares?

 Now if only it had been genuine curiosity or the raising of a philosophical point… But the poor parent swears – halfway between bitter laughter and devastation – that it was neither.
 Just a rebuttal of poetry as a whole…

 Cynical creature that I am (and, no doubt, not being the boy’s mother also helps), I incline to think it was something else entirely.
-Frustration against a little-loved teacher, and her homework yet another attempt at making his parents jump – and, perhaps worst of all, a bout of that dreadful need teenagers have to show that they don’t give a damn.
+Frustration against a little-loved teacher and her homework, yet another attempt at making his long-suffering parents jump – and, perhaps worst of all, a bout of that dreadful teenage need to show that he doesn’t give a damn.

 I remember two teacher friends once bemoaning this particular phenomenon over dinner: both taught middle-graders, and both observed how, around the age of twelve, even the brightest, most eager, knowledge-thirstiest kid will be stolen by the fairies to be replaced with a bored, cynical, couldn’t-care-less changeling… At some point it becomes un-cool to care – and we all know that, in a teenager’s books, there are few worse sins than being un-cool.

 As I said, my own young doubter isn’t quite that bad, thanks to a persistent family, a good school where to care is not entirely un-cool, and his own good (if slightly Fortnight-hazed) brains.
 I’ve no doubt that, in time, he’ll find his way back… It’s not that he must love poetry at all costs – but I fully trust him to see, once he’s done rebelling and being cool, the use of poetry, the need for it, and why, on the whole, mankind cares so very much.